 Take Control and Optimize Profits

-Maximizing the profit of an Amazon business is a challenging endeavor.
+Improving profit within your Amazon business is a many-faceted endeavor.
 There’s a lot of advice out there.
-Most of it focuses on increasing Amazon sales, decreasing Amazon supplier costs, etc.
+Most of it focuses on increasing sales, decreasing Amazon supplier costs, cutting unnecessary spending, etc.

-However, Amazon sellers often avoid one of the best ways to optimize profits.
-Inventory management.
+However, I’ve come to find that Amazon sellers often avoid one of the best methods of optimizing profit: Inventory Management.

-When it comes to managing Amazon inventory, there are seven main problems.
+When it comes to managing Amazon inventory, there are eight main problems.
 And they are all problems that have to do with the data Amazon sellers use to make inventory stocking decisions.

 For example, most sellers use the average sales velocities for the last 180, 90, 60, or 30 days to predict Amazon orders.
 But using this kind of data at face value causes misleading conclusions and inaccurate reordering.